dlncst/Power-BI-Portfolio/README.md

-# Power-BI Portfolio
+# Power-BI Portfolio Summary
-This repository contains a simple data analysis project that includes data transformation, cleaning, and visualization.
+This repository contains my series of Business Intelligence projects in which I worked on data transformation, cleaning, analysis and visualization.
 Along with the README.md file you will find the the sample data used for the project as well as the outcomes.

 ## Survey: analyzing multiple variables from survey responders in the Data industry.